-Show your support by participating in this 10K and 5K lakefront run/walk focused on celebrating pride and raising funds to support the LGBTQ community.
+Show your Pride support by participating in this lakefront 5K, 10K and half-marathon focused on celebrating pride and raising funds to support the LGBTQ community.
 Post-race entertainment is on-hand to keep the mood light and is so fun you’ll forget you’re exercising.
-Participants will receive a tech shirt, participation medal and pride-themed tote.
+Sat., Jun.
+29. Event details.

 Navy Pier Shows its Pride

 photo: courtesy of C Robertson via flickr

 Chicago’s Pride Parade got its start as a march in 1970 and is now hailed as one of the most iconic pride events, attracting people of all gender, color and sexuality.
-The 2019 theme is Millions of Moments of Pride and its bright colors, performance groups, floats and parade entrants — including many Chicago schools — easily attract and hold a child’s attention.
+The 2019 theme is Millions of Moments of Pride and its bright colors, performance groups, floats and parade entrants—including many Chicago schools—will easily attract and hold a child’s attention.
 This high-energy celebration may be outside the comfort zone of some parents because of the costumes (or lack of, in some cases) and the boisterous atmosphere, but kids love parades and this is one they won’t soon forget.
 Sun., Jun.
 30. Event details.

 Pride Block Party after the Parade